Explore your mortgage options

 Is a 7/6 ARM Right for You?

-Now that you’ve got the workings of a 7/6 ARM loan down, you can start considering if it might be a good solution in your home-buying process.
+Now that you understand how a 7/6 ARM loan works, you can start considering whether it might be the financing solution that can help you afford a home.

-Remember: regardless of which loan you choose and the type of market you’re buying in, keeping your credit and finances healthy is one of the best ways to get the best deal on your mortgage.
+Remember, regardless of which loan you choose and the type of market you’re buying in, keeping your credit and finances healthy is one of the best ways to get the best deal on a mortgage.

-Keep a close eye on your finances as you’re looking into purchasing a property, and make sure you keep your mortgage payments consistent and on time after you’ve closed the deal.
+Keep a close eye on your finances as you’re looking into purchasing a property.
+And make sure you make your mortgage payments on time and in full after you’ve closed the deal.